Syzygianinfern0/Hindi-ASR-Challenge/README.md

 ## Guidelines
-- The data can be freely downloaded after filling up a google doc and agreeing to the *License of Fair Use*.
+- The data can be freely downloaded after registration for the challenge and agreeing to the *License of Fair Use*.
 The data will also be publicly available after the end of the challenge in the good spirit of research, development and advancement of the Speech Recognition domain of the Deep Learning community.
 - Any additional data can be used for training (public and private) as long as the participant(s) have legal rights over